Categories: Sales Funnels

 BPO results are not a planning problem.
 They are an execution problem.
 Instead, the gap between a 9% contact rate and a 28% contact rate does not close with a better plan.
 It closes with different agents, a different management layer, and someone held to those numbers every day.

 According to a 2026 DemandSage report, 66% of U.S. businesses now outsource at least one department.
-Yet when companies choose the wrong partner type, the same gaps remain.
+Yet when companies choose the wrong type of partner, the same gaps persist.
 Furthermore, a 2025 ManpowerGroup study found that 74% of employers worldwide struggle to find skilled talent.
 This makes the choice between advice and hands-on work even more important.

 Ultimately, a consultant can describe what these should look like.
 But they cannot build or run them.